dsmyl6/OpenPyStruct/README.md

 **Flexible Loss Functions and Parameter Design:** Supports user-defined constraints, objectives, and optimization goals.

 ## **Requirements**

+Notes:
+- do we want to delete this in favor of conda env install?
+- Should we specify package versions also?

 Ensure you have Python 3.8+ installed.
 The required libraries include:

 numpy\